-In the last year, an alarming majority of Canadian establishments reported falling victim to multiple cyber attacks, according to a recent report by Carbon Black.
+In 2018, an alarming majority of Canadian establishments reported falling victim to multiple cyber security attacks, according to a report by Carbon Black.
 These breaches are not only incredibly costly to the organizations and encouraging to their perpetrators, but are in many cases preventable through basic diligence of cyber security maintenance.

 The report found that a staggering 83 per cent of surveyed organizations reported suffering a cyber security breach in the last year, with 22 per cent reporting five or more breaches in that time.
 This high number of breaches per organization is further supported by the 76 per cent of Canadian organizations that reported an increase in cyber attacks in the last year.
 Furthermore, 25 per cent of organizations reported that the number of attacks had increased by half since the previous year.

 However, cyber attacks on Canadian businesses haven’t only grown in frequency, but have also grown in complexity, with 81 per cent of surveyed organizations reporting that the attacks they had experienced in the last year were more complex than those of previous years.

 Who Is Affected by Cyber Attacks?